 The report – Impact study of the European Social Survey – was conducted by Technopolis Group (UK), with bibliometric analysis from the Centre for Science and Technology Studies (CWTS), University of Leiden.

-The European Social Survey (ESS) is an academically driven survey using the highest methodological standards headquartered within City, University of London's Department of Sociology.
+The European Social Survey (ESS) is an academically driven survey using the highest methodological standards headquartered within City, University of London's Department of Sociology and Criminology.

 Since 2002/03, the ESS has provided cross-national data measuring public attitudes, beliefs and behaviour.
 Every two years, up to 40,000 face-to-face interviews are conducted across Europe on a wide range of subjects.